 - There are two types of coconut oil; virgin and refined.
 Virgin is taken from the fruit of fresh coconut without any processing.
 Refined uses dried coconut meat that is typically bleached and deodorized.

 Is coconut oil okay for a type 2 diabetes diet?

 - One tablespoon of coconut oil provides approximately 117 calories, which is equivalent to one tablespoon of olive oil.

-- Specifically virgin coconut oil is high in lauric acid, which is a medium-chain fatty acid, and the main subject of the health claims.
+- Specifically, virgin coconut oil is high in lauric acid, which is a medium-chain fatty acid, and the main subject of health claims.
 But, most experts agree there are not enough studies with conclusive evidence showing health benefits from coconut oil.